tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 v <= 2^7
 ~~~

-As this represents attempts to fail authentication, applying this limit might
+As this represents attempts that fail authentication, applying this limit might
 be feasible in some environments.
 However, applying this limit in an
 implementation intended for general use exposes connections to an inexpensive
 denial-of-service attack.